andr-ew/nest_/README.md

 - `nest_/arc`
 - `nest_/txt`

-the various types and interface buidling tools of nestworld are split up into a growing collection files or `modules` inside `lib/nest_`. at the very least, the `core` and `norns` modules are required for use with norns. click the links to read on !
+the various types and interface buidling tools of nestworld are split up into a growing collection files or `modules`. at the very least, the `core` and `norns` modules are required for use with norns. click the links to read on !

 ## Including